7 Shaving Soap Bars for a Smooth, Sustainable Shave

 From skin and hair care products to beauty essentials and items for around the kitchen, this ethical online shopping center does it all—without plastic.

-In addition to putting the ‘eco’ in eco-friendly packaging, they feature products that are always cruelty-free, palm oil-free, SLS-free, non-toxic, and mostly organic.
+In addition to putting the ‘eco’ in eco-friendly packaging, they feature products that are always cruelty-free, mostly palm oil-free, SLS-free, non-toxic, and mostly organic.

 The Colorado brand is a contributing member of 1% for the Planet that supports organizations like Ocean Conservancy.